Tanystropheus: Terrestrial capabilities

+A 2026 preprint suggested that the cervical ribs may have been able to bend slightly, allowing the neck as a whole a wide range of motion akin to other long-necked reptiles such as plesiosaurs and sauropods.
+The authors reconstruct the resting position of the neck as bowed, with the central portion raised above both the head and the body.
+They calculate that Tanystropheus could bend its neck sideways up to 73°, upwards up to 141°, and downwards up to 130°.
+By replacing localized tendons and muscle fibers, the cervical rib bundles could have helped the animal maintain fine control over its neck motion with only a few muscles concentrated at the base of the neck.

 A pair of 2015 blog posts by paleoartist Mark Witton estimated that the neck made up only 20% of the entire animal's mass, due to its light and hollow vertebrae.
 By comparison, in pterosaurs of the family Azhdarchidae, which were clearly large terrestrial predators, the neck and head made up almost 50% of their mass.
 Witton proposed that Tanystropheus would have hunted prey from the seashore, akin to a heron.
 Renesto (2005) supported this type of lifestyle as well.
 A later published estimate argued that the neck comprised about 30 to 43% of the body mass.
 Terrestrial or semi-terrestrial habits are supported by taphonomic evidence: Tanystropheus specimens preserved at Monte San Giorgio have high completeness (most bones are present in an average fossil) but variable articulation (bones are not always preserved in life position).
 This is similar to Macrocnemus (which was terrestrial) and opposite the pattern seen in Serpianosaurus (which was fully aquatic).
 Renesto and Franco Saller's 2018 follow-up to Renesto (2005) offered more information on the reconstructed musculature of Tanystropheus.
 This study determined that the first few tail vertebrae of Tanystropheus would have housed powerful tendons and ligaments that would have made the body more stiff, keeping the belly off the ground and preventing the neck from pulling the body over.